 Sabouraud Dextrose Agar or SDA was formulaed by Raymond Sabouraud in 1892.
-Sabouraud Dextrose Agar is used for the cultivation of fungi (yeasts, moulds), particularly useful for the fungi associated with skin infections.
+Sabouraud Dextrose Agar is used for the cultivation of fungi (yeasts, molds), particularly useful for the fungi associated with skin infections.
 This medium is also employed to determine microbial contamination in food, cosmetics, and clinical specimens.
 The pH is adjusted to approximately 5.6 in order to enhance the growth of fungi, especially dermatophytes, and to slightly inhibit bacterial growth in clinical specimens.
 Antibacterial agents can also be added to augment the antibacterial effect.
-Chloramphenicol, gentamicin, and tetracycline are selective agents added to inhibit bacterial overgrowth of competing microorganisms while permitting the successful isolation of fungi and yeasts.
+Chloramphenicol, gentamicin, and tetracycline are selective agents added to inhibit the bacterial overgrowth of competing microorganisms while permitting the successful isolation of fungi and yeasts.

 Principle of Sabouraud Dextrose Agar (SDA)

 Sabouraud Dextrose Agar contains digests of animal tissues (peptones) which provide a nutritious source of amino acids and nitrogenous compounds for the growth of fungi and yeasts.
 Dextrose is added as the energy and carbon source.
 Agar is the solidifying agent.
 Chloramphenicol and/or tetracycline may be added as broad-spectrum antimicrobials to inhibit the growth of a wide range of gram-positive and gram-negative bacteria.
 Gentamicin is added to further inhibit the growth of gram-negative bacteria.
 The pH is adjusted to approximately 5.6 in order to enhance the growth of fungi, especially dermatophytes, and to slightly inhibit bacterial growth in clinical specimens.
 High dextrose concentration and low pH favor fungal growth and inhibit contaminating bacteria from test samples.